Ben Eine: Charitable work

-Eine has also created works to support human rights, such as his "Brave" piece, and chosen to participate in exhibitions, like MACAM’s Wall of Contemplation, which celebrated the 70th anniversary of the Universal Declaration of Human Rights.
+Also, Eine has produced artwork that promote human rights, including his "Brave" piece, and has chosen to participate in exhibitions, like MACAM's Wall of Contemplation, which commemorated the 70th anniversary of the Universal Declaration of Human Rights.

-Youth empowerment and development has also been an issue Eine ha contributed towards by participating in projects such as Youth Unity Day, to inspire positivity and draw young people away from violence.
+A further issue has revolved around the development and empowerment of younger individuals.
+He has made an impact by involvement in programs such as Youth Unity Day, to encourage optimism and deter youth from violence.

-In 2011, Eine was invited by Amnesty International to design its 50th anniversary poster, joining other artists such as Picasso and Joan Miró in supporting the charity through art.
+In 2011, Eine was invited by Amnesty International to produce the poster celebrating its 50th anniversary, joining other artists such as Picasso and Joan Miró in supporting the charity through art.

 Other endeavours

 In January 2018, Eine launched the first collection for his clothing company EINE London, at London Fashion Week: Men's.

 In August 2019, Eine launched his creative studio OurTypes.
-To celebrate the launch of OurTypes he painted every letter of the alphabet on shutters in East London.
-OurTypes is a multidisciplinary creative studio focused on words.
+In honor of the debut of OurTypes, he painted each letter of the alphabet on shutters in East London.
+OurTypes is a multidisciplinary creative studio concentrated on words.
 It collaborates with other artists on font releases and global brands on commercial projects.
 In August 2019, OurTypes launched Eine's most notorious typeface, New Circus font, for personal use.

 Eine in popular culture

 In January 2008, Eine was featured in an article in London's Time Out magazine as one of the six best new street artists working in the capital.

 There is a chapter on Eine in Street Renegades: New Underground Art by Francesca Gavin and he is also featured in The Art Of Rebellion 2: World Of Urban Art Activism by Christian Hundertmark, and he was featured in Sebastian Peiter's documentary Guerilla Art.

 Eine's lettering is often used in magazines and promotional material.
 His work was used prominently by the pop group Alphabeat and in Duffy's music video for "Stepping Stone" and also, briefly, in Snow Patrol's video for "Take Back the City".
-Eine’s work can also be seen in the streets of the video game Grand Theft Auto.